Fnatic Anda Seat review: Gaming comfort

 Then, when it is time to grab a controller, the chair reclines into an equally comfortable laid-back position, and I’m enjoying that just as much.

 The Fnatic Anda Seat is available now for $500.
-Anda provided a sample unit to Gamesbeat for the purpose of this review.
+Anda provided a sample unit to GamesBeat for the purpose of this review.